-Server-side tagging allows Tag Manager users to move measurement tag instrumentation from their website or app to a server-side processing container on the Google Cloud Platform (GCP).
+Server-side tagging allows you to move measurement tag instrumentation from your website or app to a server-side processing container on Google Cloud Platform (GCP), or any other platform of your choosing.
 Server-side tagging offers a few advantages over client-side tags:

 - Improved performance: Fewer measurement tags in your website or app means less code to run on the client side.